mickeysanto/Worldly-Planes/README.md

 # Worldly Planes

 ## Overview
-Worldly Planes is a 3D isometric video game project currently under development.
-Certain updates to the game will be published to this repository to document the game's development process.
+Worldly Planes is a 3D, isometric, fantasy, rougelite video game currently under development.
+Updates to the game will be published to this repository to document the game's development process.

 ## Tech Stack:
 - Unity